desmasimba/open-charity/README.md

 ```
 Activate
 ```
-Go to admin > appearance > select your new theme > make it default.
+Go to admin > appearance > select your new theme > enable and make it default.
 You are good to go!

 ## Solution